 1. Is 304 stainless steel better than 18-10?

-304 stainless steel and 18-10 stainless steel (usually refers to variants or similar compositions of 304) are similar in corrosion resistance, strength and food safety.
-18-10 means 18% chromium and 10% nickel, while 304 usually contains 18% chromium and 8%-10% nickel.
-If the nickel content of the two is similar (such as 304 has a higher nickel content), the performance difference is minimal.
-If 304 has a lower nickel content, 18-10 may be slightly better in corrosion resistance and toughness.
-In general, both are high-quality stainless steels, and the specific choice needs to be combined with the application scenario and cost.
+Is 304 stainless steel the same as 18/10 stainless steel?
+304 stainless steel and 18-10 stainless steel (often referring to variations or similar compositions of 304) are similar in corrosion resistance, strength, and food safety.
+18-10 indicates an 18% chromium content and a 10% nickel content, while 304 typically contains 18% chromium and 8%-10% nickel.
+If the nickel content is similar (for example, 304 has a higher nickel content), the performance difference is minimal.
+If 304 has a lower nickel content, 18-10 may offer slightly better corrosion resistance and toughness.
+Overall, both are high-quality stainless steels, and the choice depends on the application and cost.

 2. Are 18-10 and 316 the same?